Aeglis API Reference

 413Payload Too LargeThe uploaded file exceeds the 50MB strict limit.

-429Too Many RequestsYou have exceeded your monthly API quota or concurrency limit.
+429Too Many RequestsYou have exceeded your concurrency limit.

 500Server ErrorSomething went wrong on Aeglis's end.
 (Rare)